Cathal Brugha Barracks: History

-On 17 May 1922 Irish troops took possession of the Barracks, and it became the National Army's Headquarters under General Michael Collins.

-In 1952 it was renamed for Cathal Brugha, who was a leader during the 1916 rising, Minister for Defence in the First Dáil, and who lived locally for a time.
-Cathal Brugha, a leader in the Anti-Treaty IRA, was shot by the National Army on O'Connell street during the Battle of Dublin.
+On 17 May 1922, Irish troops took possession of the barracks and it became the National Army's Headquarters under General Michael Collins.
+In 1952, it was renamed after Cathal Brugha, a rebel leader during the Easter Rising who served as Minister for Defence in the First Dáil and lived in the local area for a time.
+Brugha, a leader in the Anti-Treaty IRA, was killed by the National Army on O'Connell Street during the Battle of Dublin.